imperva/dsfkit/README.md

     For example: `chmode 400 a_key_pair.pem`

-9. Download the zip file of the example you've chosen (See the [Choosing the Example/Recipe that Fits Your Use Case](#choosing-the-examplerecipe-that-fits-your-use-case) section) from the <a href="https://github.com/imperva/dsfkit/tree/1.7.13">eDSF Kit GitHub Repository</a>, e.g., if you choose the "dsf_single_account_deployment" example, you should download <a href="https://github.com/imperva/dsfkit/raw/1.7.13/examples/aws/installation/dsf_single_account_deployment/dsf_single_account_deployment_1_7_13.zip">dsf_single_account_deployment.zip</a>.
+9. Download the zip file of the example you've chosen (See the [Choosing the Example/Recipe that Fits Your Use Case](#choosing-the-examplerecipe-that-fits-your-use-case) section) from the <a href="https://github.com/imperva/dsfkit/tree/1.7.13">eDSF Kit GitHub Repository</a>, e.g., if you choose the "dsf_deployment" example, you should download <a href="https://github.com/imperva/dsfkit/raw/1.7.13/examples/aws/poc/dsf_deployment/dsf_deployment_1_7_13.zip">dsf_deployment.zip</a>.
     Run:
     ```bash
     wget https://github.com/imperva/dsfkit/raw/1.7.13/examples/aws/installation/dsf_single_account_deployment/dsf_single_account_deployment_1_7_13.zip